 Today’s Wonder of the Day was inspired by Holly .
 Holly Wonders, “What are the northern lights?”
 Thanks for WONDERing with us, Holly !

-Auroras usually appear as beautiful, wispy colors waving around in the night sky.
-Some people compare auroras to huge curtains of light blowing in the breeze.
-Usually blue or green in color, auroras can also appear red, brown, or purple.
+Have you ever seen the Northern Lights?
+They appear as beautiful, wispy colors waving around in the night sky.
+Some people compare them to huge curtains of light blowing in the breeze.
+They’re usually blue or green.
+However, they can also be red, brown, or purple.

-Throughout history, many legends and myths have developed around auroras.
-Ancient people in Alaska, Canada, and Greenland believed auroras were fire torches lighting the path to heaven for spirits.
-Aboriginal Australians believed auroras were gods dancing.
+Throughout history, many people have tried to explain auroras.
+Some cultures have ancient stories about them.
+Long ago, people in Alaska, Canada, and Greenland said auroras were fire torches.
+They thought these torches lit the path to heaven for spirits.
+Many stories from the Aboriginal people of Australia claim the lights are gods dancing.